The Hateful Eight: Release

-On September 3, 2014, The Weinstein Company (TWC) acquired the worldwide distribution rights to the film for a fall 2015 release.
+On September 3, 2014, the Weinstein Company (TWC) acquired the worldwide distribution rights to the film for a fall 2015 release.
 TWC would sell the film worldwide, but Tarantino asked to personally approve the global distributors for the film.
 In preparation for its release, Tarantino arranged for approximately 100 theaters worldwide to be retrofitted with anamorphic equipped 70 mm film projectors, in order to display the film as he intended.
 The film was released on December 25, 2015, as a roadshow presentation in 70 mm film format theaters.
 The film was initially scheduled to be released in digital theaters on January 8, 2016.

 On December 14, The Hollywood Reporter announced that the film would see wide release on December 31, 2015, while still screening the 70 mm version.
 The release date was moved to December 30, 2015, to meet demand.
 On July 11, 2015, Tarantino and the cast of the film appeared at San Diego Comic-Con to promote the film.
-In the UK, where the film was distributed by Entertainment Film Distributors, the sole 70mm print in the country opened at the Odeon Leicester Square on January 8 in a roadshow presentation, with the digital general release version opening the same day at other cinemas, except Cineworld, who refused to book the film after failing to reach an agreement to show the 70mm print.
+In the UK, where the film was distributed by Entertainment Film Distributors, the sole 70 mm print in the country opened at the Odeon Leicester Square on January 8 in a roadshow presentation, with the digital general release version opening the same day at other cinemas, except Cineworld, who refused to book the film after failing to reach an agreement to show the 70 mm print.

 On December 20, 2015, screener copies of The Hateful Eight and numerous other Oscar contenders, including Carol, The Revenant, Brooklyn, Creed, and Straight Outta Compton, were uploaded to many websites.
-The FBI linked the case to co-CEO Andrew Kosove of Alcon Entertainment.
-Kosove responded that he had "never seen this DVD", and that "it never touched his hands."

-Home media

-The Hateful Eight was released in the United States on Digital HD, and on Blu-ray and DVD on March 29, 2016 by The Weinstein Company Home Entertainment and Anchor Bay Entertainment.
+The FBI linked the case to co-CEO Andrew Kosove of Alcon Entertainment, who denied involvement.
+The Hateful Eight was released in the United States on Digital HD, and on Blu-ray and DVD on March 29, 2016, by the Weinstein Company Home Entertainment and Anchor Bay Entertainment.
+In early 2016, Tarantino announced that he planned to adapt The Hateful Eight as a stage play.

-Extended version

 On April 25, 2019, the streaming service Netflix released The Hateful Eight: Extended Version, an extended cut in the form of a miniseries split into four episodes.
-However, it was removed from the service on January 26, 2023.

-Mooted stage adaptation

-In early 2016, Tarantino announced that he planned to adapt The Hateful Eight as a stage play.

 Reception

 Box office

-The Hateful Eight grossed $54.1 million in the United States and Canada and $102.4 million in other countries, for a worldwide total of $156.5 million.
+The Hateful Eight grossed $54.1 million in the United States and Canada and $107.1 million in other countries, for a worldwide total of $161.2 million.
 It opened in the US with a limited release on December 25, 2015, and over the weekend, it grossed $4.9 million from 100 theaters ($46,107 per screen), finishing 10th at the box office.
 It had its wide release on December 30, grossing $3.5 million on its first day.
 The film went on to gross $15.7 million in its opening weekend, finishing third at the box office, behind Star Wars: The Force Awakens ($90.2 million) and Daddy's Home ($29.2 million).